 While a slowdown from the unsustainably rapid growth in the latter part of last year had been anticipated, the deceleration was greater than expected.
 A surprisingly precipitous drop in defense spending, a sharp deterioration in net exports, a major blizzard, and some inevitable retrenchment by consumers converged to yield only meager gains in output in the first quarter.
 But growth apparently picked up in the second quarter, and nearly one million net new jobs were created over the first half.
 Smoothing through the quarterly pattern, the economy appears to have accelerated gradually over the past two years, to maintain a pace of growth that should yield further reductions in the unemployment rate.
-Consequently, the evidence remains consistent with our diagnosis that the underlying forces at work are keeping the economy generally on a moderate upward track financial verities have held in the current expansion, and changes in fiscal policy will have uncertain effects going forward.
-Thus, caution in assessing the path for the economy remains appropriate
+Consequently, the evidence remains consistent with our diagnosis that the underlying forces at work are keeping the economy generally on a moderate upward track.
+However, as I have often emphasized, not all the old economic and financial verities have held in the current expansion, and changes in fiscal policy will have uncertain effects going forward.
+Thus, caution in assessing the path for the economy remains appropriate.